MRCIEU/metaboprep/README.md

 5. Re-estimate feature missingness and exclude features >= user defined threshold (units: 0.2 or 20% missing)
 6. Estimate total peak area (the sum of all values) for each individual using complete features only and exclude samples >= user defined threshold (units: +/- SD from mean)  **(derived variables excluded)**
 	* To ignore this step set to NA in parameter file
-8. Build feature:feature correlation matrix on QC-data derived from steps 1-6 above **(derived variables excluded)**
+8. Build feature:feature correlation matrix on filtered data derived from steps 1-6 above **(derived variables excluded)**
 	* To be included a feature must have a minimun of 50 observations, or N*0.8 observations if data set includes less than 50 individuals.
 9. Identify "independent" features using data from step 8 and user defined tree cut height.
 	* we retain the feature with the least missingness within a cluster, otherwise we select the first feature in the list.
 10. Estimate principal components using indpendent features from step 9, and exclude on samples >= user defined threshold (units: +/- SD from the mean)
-11. If the data is from Metabolon we place the xenobiotic metabolites back into the QC'd data set.
+11. If the data is from Metabolon we place the xenobiotic metabolites back into the filtered data set.

 **NOTE: Derived variable are those that are ratios or percentanges of two or more features already present in a data set, such as those found in Nightingale data.**